Network for Work Networking Group Notes

 where you no longer work.
 Jim recommends listing volunteer time as an

-effective demonstration for the use of time while not employed. - T-format Exercise for preparing to apply to a job: column A: Job requirements, Column B: Your qualifications.
+- T-format Exercise for preparing to apply to a job: column A: Job requirements, Column B: Your qualifications.

 - Keys to a successful resume: Market-focused, accomplishment-based,